Faculty Personnel Policies & Financial Matters

 Colorado College has long sought to provide a curriculum that represents the best of traditional and contemporary scholarship.
 The College is also committed to hiring faculty members who can bring a variety of cultural, ethnic, and gender perspectives to their teaching.
 The College pursues this goal by means of recruitment practices designed to identify and attract qualified persons of diverse identities into the pool of applicants for each open faculty position.
 In its final selection the College chooses the best qualified candidate.

 Recruitment for a new faculty member begins with an announcement of the available position that is nationwide in scope.
 The chair of the search committee (usually the department or program chair) advertises the position in venues suitable to relevant academic disciplines, including placement services of appropriate professional societies.
 The chair may also notify directors of graduate programs and may seek further advice from the department’s library liaison about other advertising options such as Web sites and professional publications.
-The advertisement of the position must include language that affirms the College’s commitment to a diverse faculty, and it must be approved by the chairs of the Minority Concerns Committee and the Women’s Concerns Committee, the College’s Legal Counsel, and the Dean.
+The advertisement of the position must include language that affirms the College’s commitment to a diverse faculty, and it must be approved by the chairs of the Minority Concerns Committee and the Women’s Concerns Committee, and the Dean.
 Applicants are required to submit a personal statement, a curriculum vitae, academic transcripts, and letters of recommendation.

 A search committee normally consists of members of the hiring department plus two non- departmental faculty members.
 If a departmental member is being replaced, he or she does not serve on the search committee.
 If a department has fewer than four members, it may augment its departmental membership with faculty from other departments.
 After consulting with the hiring department, the Women’s Concerns Committee, and the Divisional Executive Committee, the Dean appoints one committee member from a cognate discipline.
 The Minority Concerns Committee appoints the other non-departmental member.
 All members of the Committee participate in every phase of the hiring process.